bterwijn/invocation_tree/README.md

     return my_sum(pipeline)

 tree = invo_tree.blocking()
-import types
-tree.to_string[types.GeneratorType]  = lambda x: 'generator' # short name for generators tree.to_string[type(iter(range(0)))] = lambda x: 'iterator'  # short name for iterator print( tree(main) )
+print( tree(main) )
 ```
 ![eager_pipeline.gif](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/eager_pipeline.gif)

 All the values are now processed and going to the next step together in a list.
-This can cause memory problems if the amount of values is very large (when reading from a large data set or continues data stream) and it takes much longer before the first values reach the endpoint.
-Instead, with lazy evaluation the endpoint can quickly start reading values one at the time without any memory problems, making lazy evalution more flexible.
+This can cause memory problems if the amount of values is very large (when reading from a large data set or continues data stream) and it can takes much longer before the first value reaches `my_sum()`.
+Instead, with lazy evaluation `my_sum()` can quickly start reading values one at the time without any memory problems.

 ## Itertools ##
 The pythonic (or idiomatic) way of programming in Python is not to use raw for-loops but to use iterables, generators and [itertools](https://docs.python.org/3/library/itertools.html) functions instead.
 See for a short introduction: